maamun7/serpository/README.md

 ```bash
 php artisan make:repo User  OR  php artisan make:repository User
 ```
-If there is no `Repositories` directory inside `app`, firstly the above command will create that directory and then will make a `Repository` class by the provided name with  `Repository` suffix inside that created `Repositories` directory.
+If there is no `Repositories` directory inside `app`, firstly the above command will create that directory and then will make a `Repository` class by the provided name with  `Repository` suffix inside that created `Repositories/Eloquents` directory.
 E.g: `UserRepository` .

 Besides, the Repository will have an Injected `Interface` with a separate `Interfaces` directory inside the Repository.